adkisson/GettingCleaning_Project/README.md

 5. run the script -- you must have the dplyr package on your system
 6. the tidy data set required for the course project will be in the file "summarized_data.txt" in the working directory.

+The script reads the raw data and combines the testing and training data, including header (column) information and pre-pending subject and activity information (per the project instructions).
+The script further subsets the data including only the mean and standard deviation data for each variable.
+It also renames the headers from the source information to be more easily understandable.